 Some popular characters such as Jack and Sally have been appearing as early as 5 p.m., but you do need a party wristband to get in line to see them.
 I suggest arriving early, because their lines get extremely long.
 Some people start getting in line at 4:30 p.m. for Jack and Sally, so they can enjoy other Mickey’s Not So Scary Halloween Party fun!

 Is Mickey’s Not So Scary Halloween Party Worth the Price?

 This question is subjective.
 I think it depends what you want out of the party.
 Any Disney party is a good time!
 I admit I balked at this year’s party price. $100 is steep in my book.
 However, with all the things to do at Mickey’s-Not-So-Scary Halloween party, I can justify the price, especially for myself.
-The 2018 Mickey’s Not So Scary Halloween party prices start at $75.
+The 2018 Mickey’s Not-So-Scary Halloween party ticket prices start at $75.

 I’m a Halloween person and so is my family.
 My kids LOVE Mickey’s Not So Scary Halloween Party, so I set aside the money for the party and then save in other areas.
 Maybe we’ll skip a character meal or stay in a Value resort for a few nights.